Pointers to Classic Mac Sites

 Classic Gaming Web page, some emulator infoDaily news on emulators and their developers.

-vMac - The Virtual Macintosh Emulator ProjectRuns a Plus under MS-DOS or Windows: you need a Plus system to use its ROM image.
+vMac - The Virtual Macintosh Emulator ProjectRuns a Plus under MS-DOS or Windows.
+No updates since 1999 but still there in 2011.

 Herb Johnson